jfspps/Spring-Reactive-Demo/README.md

 A `Publisher` object (given by an interface) is a provider of sequenced elements to one or more `Subscriber` objects (which consume elements).
 Such sequences are referred to as 'streams' of data.
 The construction of each element is implemented via a Factory pattern and can be called more than once.
 Subscribers can only subscribe to one Publisher.

 Publisher has subscribe() which starts streaming data.
 A Publisher with zero or one element in the stream is termed a `Mono`.
 A Publisher with zero or more than one element is referred to as a `Flux`.
+Think of `Mono` and `Flux` as sets, where the former size is zero or one and the latter is zero or >1.

 Subscriber has four methods: onSubscribe(), onNext(), onError() and onComplete().